 Goodwill-Goodwill represents the difference between the purchase price and the fair value of assets and liabilities acquired in a business combination.
 The Company reviews goodwill for impairment annually on September 30th and also if events or changes in circumstances indicate the occurrence of a triggering event.
 The Company reviews goodwill for impairment by initially considering qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill, as a basis for determining whether it is necessary to perform a quantitative analysis.
-If it is determined that it is more likely than not that the fair value of reporting unit is less than its carrying amount of reporting unit is less than its carrying amount of Goodwill as of December 31, 2021, 2020, and 2019.
+If it is determined that it is more likely than not that the fair value of reporting unit is less than its carrying amount, a quantitative analysis is performed to identify goodwill impairment.
+No impairment loss was recognized for the years ended December 31, 2021, 2020, and 2019.
 The carrying amount of Goodwill as of December 31, 2021 and 2020 was \$44,489.

 Deferred Issuance Costs-The Company capitalizes costs related to the issuance of debt instruments, as applicable.
-Such costs are initially recorded as a direct deduction from the applicable debt instrument and amortized over the contractual term of the related debt instrument in Interest expense, net using the straight-line method, which approximates the effective interest method, in the consolidated statements of operations and comprehensive income (loss).
+Such costs are initially recorded as a direct deduction from the applicable debt instrument and amortized over the contractual term of the related debt instrument in Interest expense, net using the straightline method, which approximates the effective interest method, in the consolidated statements of operations and comprehensive income (loss).